Marple Local History Publications

 A5 Booklet, paperback, 68 pages

-This volume has been written to coincide with the 150th anniversary of Marple station in 2015.An overview of the way different transport networks have served Marple and Mellor since the first industries in the area.
+This volume presents an overview of the way different transport networks have served Marple and Mellor since the first industries in the area.
 First the turnpikes, then the canal with early tramways and then the railways proper.
 It puts each of these systems into their historic context and shows the evolution over time as they both compete and then complement each other.

 Author: Neil Mullineux